vipinrao4/vipinrao4/README.md

 - 👋 Hi, I’m @vipinrao4
-- 👀 I’m interested in data analysis
+- 👀 A skilled Data Analyst
-- 🌱 I’m currently learning python
+- 🌱 Having Years of Experience in Data Feild
 - 💞️ I’m looking to collaborate on python and sql